2022 News Releases

 About Rocky Mountain Diabetes Center

-Rocky Mountain Diabetes Center is a local medical center that specializes in internal medicine and its sub-specialty Endocrinology, which deals with disorders of the endocrine system.
+Rocky Mountain Diabetes Center is a local medical center that specializes in internal medicine and its sub-specialty endocrinology, which deals with disorders of the endocrine system.
 Typical conditions that are evaluated or treated by the Center include diabetes, osteoporosis, insulin resistance, thyroid diseases, thyroid cancer, hypertension, cholesterol (lipid) disorders, pituitary and adrenal disorders, obesity, infertility, and growth problems.
 The Clinical Research department of Rocky Mountain Diabetes carries out medical research in many endocrine-related clinical trials for Lilly more than 10 years.
-These clinical trials help in bringing to market new treatments and medications for diabetes.
+These clinical trials bring to market new treatments and medications for diabetes.